nbrandaleone-blog/myblog/_posts/2019-11-26-CoreDNS-and-Route53.md

 The other option is to use AWS [CloudMap](https://aws.amazon.com/cloud-map/).
 Cloud Map provides service discovery for compute resources within your VPC.
 Check out this [blog](https://aws.amazon.com/blogs/containers/cross-amazon-eks-cluster-app-mesh-using-aws-cloud-map/) post, which leveraged it for EKS to EKS communication using App Mesh (a type of servive mesh).
 Pretty cool stuff!  :-)

 ## Configuring CoreDNS
 The settings for CoreDNS are handled via a configmap, which lives in the kube-system namespace.
-We must edit this CM in order to add the route53 plugin.0:w
+We must edit this CM in order to add the route53 plugin.
+The configuration stanza is specific to a Route53 zone.

 ### Original ConfigMap